 As political agents, they should make arguments publicly, avoiding the temptation to win government favors by buying off or threatening politicians privately.

 We as a society—we as a body of citizens—may wish that corporations reliably abide by standards like these.
-But that civic interest, as may describe it, does not connect with an individual or consumer interest in the manner illustrated in the case of the low cost/high quality standard.
+But that civic interest, as may describe it, does not connect with an individual or consumer interest in the manner illustrated in the case of the low-cost/high-quality standard.
 The products or services we purchase from corporations appeal to us primarily, so at least standard economic wisdom suggests, for inherent properties like cost and quality that are there to be observed or inferred at the moment of purchase, and not for properties to do with their origin: for example, their being produced by reliably abiding with the standards illustrated, thereby displaying a form of corporate virtue or responsibility.
-And since corporations are in a position to be aware of this, there will be no incentive to conform to those standards; there will be nothing like the incentive they have to produce goods and services with a good cost-quality profile.
+And since corporations are in a position to be aware of this, there will be no incentive to conform to those standards; there will be nothing like the incentive they have to produce goods and services with a good cost–quality profile.

 This means that if we are looking for a form of social ordering—a discipline of penalty and incentive—to get corporations to display or simulate virtue or responsibility, then we can only rely on the economics of esteem.
 We have to hope that it is possible to induce an interest among corporations in being esteemed for a disposition to abide by suitable standards and to be led by that interest into actually abiding by them.
 We have to look for reasons why they should seek to be considered virtuous by consumers and other stakeholders in the corporate world; and perhaps also for reasons why they should want to be able to sustain a degree of self-esteem: a self-conception under which they are indeed virtuous or responsible bodies.